null-Exception1/TUCTF-2023-cheeese-writeups/README.md

 # TUCTF-2023-cheeese-writeups

 # Bludgeon the Booty
-don't think you'll be needing this one just a basic brute force of rotations, they changed the challenge halfway by making it a 3 spin instead of a 4 spin lock
+don't think you'll be needing this one. just a basic brute force of rotations, they changed the challenge halfway by making it a 3 spin instead of a 4 spin lock

 # Cube 2023

 this one was pretty good.

-so the basic idea is that we go through every single cell in the cube grid (which was 10x10x10 but it got changed to 6x6x6) and store the faces (labels) from inside every cell. you also need to get the back faces of every cell by doing a R and an L for every new cell you visit. it doesn't matter if you know where you start from because the entire grid is just an infinite treadmill, you can keep going
+so the basic idea is that we go through every single cell in the cube grid (which was 10x10x10 but it got changed to 6x6x6) and store the faces (labels) from inside every cell. you also need to get the back faces of every cell by doing a R and an L for every new cell you visit. it doesn't matter if you know where you start from because the entire grid is just an infinite treadmill, you can keep going .

-then we find all the coprimes and loop through all the cells (you can pathfind to the coprime cells if you want to) and insert 'C' to check them all
+then we find all the coprimes and loop through all the cells (you can pathfind to the coprime cells if you want to) and insert 'C' to check them all.

 on how to find the coprimes -
 we basically go to every cell, find the cells next to it (or if they're over the boundary on the opposite side). then we find the faces facing the original cell from the cells next to the cell, check if all of the faces are coprime with each other, and if yes then put the position in memory.

-i tried to half-ass it and didn't get the flag for a solid hour because i kept forgetting to recognize the flag with all my `recvuntil`'s and whatnot
+i tried to half-ass it and didn't get the flag for a solid hour because i kept forgetting to recognize the flag with all my `recvuntil`'s and whatnot.

 don't be me. become better.